Přísaha: 2022 elections

 In the beginning of 2022, several high-profile members left Přísaha, including the leaders of its Prague chapter.
-The party struggled to attract well-known candidates for the 2022 Czech Senate election, and eventually ran only one candidate, former ČSSD MP and Minister of Culture Antonín Staněk, in Senate district 64 (Bruntál).
+The party struggled to attract well-known candidates for the 2022 Czech Senate election, and eventually ran one candidate, former ČSSD MP and Minister of Culture Antonín Staněk, in Senate district 64 (Bruntál).
 Staněk received 4.37% of the vote, finishing last.

 In the 2022 municipal elections, the party presented a list in 62 municipalities, including several big cities such as Brno, Ostrava, Plzeň, and Prague. Šlachta himself ran in his hometown of Pohořelice, where he hoped to become the mayor.

 The party won 51 local council seats nationwide, but failed to pass the threshold in any regional capitals.
 In Pohořelice, the party finished first with 41.28% of the vote and won 9 out of 21 seats, just short of a majority.
 However, all other parties which gained representation on the local council in Pohořelice (ODS, ANO, STAN, TOP 09 and Moravané) formed a coalition without Šlachta, making Přísaha the sole opposition party in the city. Šlachta described the pact as a "swamp".